Montreal is a special place. It’s dark, subversive, and yet gayer than a swan riding a rainbow. This is reflected in the city’s graffiti.

 Simple yet effective.
 Panda graffiti

 Someone really likes pandas.

 Other crazy and creepy shit

-I also have photos of non-graffiti stuff.
+I also have cool photos of non-graffiti stuff.
 Take a look:

 These scary doll people can be found in the weekly offers catalogue of a supermarket called IGA.
 I’m sure the illustrator had good intentions, but these bug-eyed bitches fall too far into uncanny valley for my liking.